Build a Line Follower with a Rover and a Webcam

 or

-From your robot’s page on the Viam app, go to the Code Sample tab.
-Find the Python SDK field and copy the robot address (which will likely have the form
+From your robot’s page on the Viam app, go to the CONNECT tab’s Code sample page and select Python.

 - In your Pi terminal, navigate to the directory where you’d like to save your code.